Docker Desktop

 • Understand what images and containers are.

-• Understand the ephimeral nature of containers.
+• Understand the ephemeral nature of containers.

 • Have a glimpse at containers that allow interaction.